Karyolysis: Triggers

-Necrotic pathway to karyolysis

-Pyknosis

 Pyknosis (from the Greek pyknos (πυκνός), meaning "dense" or "thick") is the first step of nuclear change in necrosis, in which the chromatin condenses into a shrunken, hyperchromatic mass.
 Microscopically, this appears as a compact, dark nucleus, reflecting the dense appearance implied by the term.
 Unlike the later stages, pyknosis is not unique to necrosis; it also occurs in apoptosis and in certain normal differentiation processes, such as the maturation of erythrocytes.

 Karyorrhexis

 Following pyknosis, karyorrhexis (from the Greek karyo- (κάρυον), meaning "nut" or "nucleus," and rhexis (ῥῆξις), meaning "bursting") occurs, in which the nucleus fragments as the nuclear envelope breaks down and condensed chromatin disperses into the cytoplasm.
 In apoptosis, this process is highly regulated: the nucleus fragments into membrane-bound apoptotic bodies that are engulfed by phagocytic cells, preventing the release of intracellular contents and avoiding inflammation.
 In necrosis, however, karyorrhexis is disorganized and unregulated.
 Nuclear fragments scatter chaotically through the cytoplasm, and unlike in apoptosis, there is no mechanism for their controlled disposal.

 Several factors contribute to the uncontrolled nature of necrotic karyorrhexis, including loss of regulatory mechanisms, disruption of the cellular energy supply, uncontrolled enzyme activity, structural damage to the nuclear envelope, and inflammatory responses.
 The latter is particularly important, as the leakage of nuclear material and other intracellular contents into the extracellular space can promote inflammation and trigger necrosis in neighboring cells, amplifying tissue damage.